AckerlyXu/heima/articles/media-services/media-services-content-protection-overview.md

 ![Protect with PlayReady](./media/media-services-content-protection-overview/media-services-content-protection-with-multi-drm.png)

->[AZURE.NOTE]
+>[!NOTE]
 >When your AMS account is created a **default** streaming endpoint is added to your account in the **Stopped** state.
 To start streaming your content and take advantage of dynamic packaging and dynamic encryption, the streaming endpoint from which you want to stream content has to be in the **Running** state.

-This topic explains [concepts and terminology](/documentation/articles/media-services-content-protection-overview/) relevant to understanding content protection with AMS.
-The topic also contains [links](/documentation/articles/media-services-content-protection-overview/#common-scenarios) to topics that show how to achieve content protection tasks.
+This topic explains [concepts and terminology](./media-services-content-protection-overview.md) relevant to understanding content protection with AMS.
+The topic also contains [links](./media-services-content-protection-overview.md#common-scenarios) to topics that show how to achieve content protection tasks.

 ##Dynamic encryption